nsidc/earthaccess/docs/contributor/index.md

 If you're not sure what to do, _don't worry_, and just pick whichever suits you best.
 The community will help you out!

+!!! tip "New to contributing?
+You're welcome here!"

+    If you're not comfortable writing unit tests, debugging CI failures, or setting up a development environment — **we still want your contribution!** Open a pull request with what you have, ask for help, and someone from the community will do their best to work with you.
+Bug fixes and features do need tests before they can be merged, but you don't have to write them on your own.
+See our [pull request guide](/contributing/pr-guide.md) and the PR checklist for details.

 !!! note

     We have a [code of conduct](./code-of-conduct.md).
 Please follow it in all of your interactions with the project.